Can You Trust Your Data In Alteryx?

 Many self-service data preparation tools such as Alteryx are designed to run on an analyst desktop or local server.
-The self-service UIs and ability to work on data locally are the two initial aspects that attract individual analysts or groups to use these products.
+The self-service UIs and the ability to work on data locally are the two initial aspects that attract individual analysts or groups to use these products.
 It gives them independence from the IT teams.

-But these architectures have one inherent and rather large flaw – data movement.
+But these architectures have one inherent and a rather large flaw – data movement.
 Set aside the fact that moving data can be very costly on resources.
 Moving data creates a highly disjointed overall architecture with the inability to provide end-to-end security and governance.

 The Right Approach

-Datameer has the industry’s most extensive security, governance and auditing features to ensure your data is protected, and you can constantly ensure data is properly being used.
-It prepares and processes data in one place eliminating security holes due to data movement.
+Datameer has the industry’s most extensive security, governance, and auditing features to ensure your data is protected, and you can constantly ensure data is properly being used.
+It prepares and processes data in one place, eliminating security holes due to data movement.

 1. Keep the Data in Place

 As we’ve discussed, processing the data directly on your data lake is the first rule of good big data security and governance.
-Once data is moved, you immediately start to lose track of how the data is secured, governance becomes difficult and auditing how the data is used becomes impossible.
+Once data is moved, you immediately start to lose track of how the data is secured, governance becomes difficult, and auditing how the data is used becomes impossible.

-A big data platform that prepares, curates and lets analysts explore data directly on the data lake eliminates these problems.
-A single suite of security, governance and management policies can be applied to the data, letting the IT teams ensure the data is fully secured.
+A big data platform that prepares, curates, and lets analysts explore data directly on the data lake eliminates these problems.
+A single suite of security, governance, and management policies can be applied to the data, letting the IT teams ensure the data is fully secured.

 Another feature that helps with security and minimizes data movement is data links.
 With data links, copies of data are not created in the data lake at all.
 Data remains in the source system until execution time.
-Then the data is processed for preparation and curation purposes, and only the end result is maintained.
+Then the data is processed for preparation and curation purposes, and only the result is maintained.

 2. Secure the Data and Connections

 At the heart of any good data preparation platform is solid, strong role-based security.
 This ensures only the right people in the proper roles have access to specific data.
-One should use role-based security to ensure access to PII is only made available to the people and processes that require it.
+One should use role-based security to ensure PII access is only made available to the people and processes that require it.

 However, be aware that many data preparation platforms only apply security to entire data workflows or pipelines.
 Thus, analysts gain access to the artifacts and data at any stage in the pipeline.

 In Datameer, artifacts in a data workflow are secured and managed independently, allowing administrators to clamp down security at various points in the pipeline while enabling freedom at other points.
-Data connections and source data can be highly secured with more accessibility given later in the pipeline to see resulting output.
+Data connections and source data can be highly secured with more accessibility later in the pipeline to see the resulting output.

 3. Encrypt Where You Need To